bloomberg/blazingmq/src/integration-tests/failure_analysis.md

 # Analysis of bad run `bad_run.log`
+Form the point when replica is dropped its partition 0 and requests PrimaryState

 6605: Replica: `Sending request to '[east1, 1]' [request: [ rId = 6 choice = [ clusterMessage = [ choice = [ partitionMessage = [ choice = [ primaryStateRequest ...`
 6177: Primary: Got request: `Partition FSM for Partition [0] on Event 'PRIMARY_STATE_RQST'`